sbabashahi/ad/README.md

-**A rest service with flask, sqlalchemy, sqllite**
+**A rest service with flask, sqlite, sqlalchemy**

 To authorize use in header add Authentication: JWT your-jwt-token

-    get your token from login or register
+    Get your token from login or register

 **Test**

     Just run nose2
+    We have some integration test